btc-vision/opnet-node/docs/in-progress/MineableUTXOs.md

 ### Miner Incentives Aligned

-Miners can gather extra income by solving these collision challenges (or front-running solutions).
+Miners can gather extra income by solving these collision challenges.
 Rather than ignoring or resenting large fees that vanish, they have direct potential gains.
 Additionally, each solved challenge can act as a checkpoint in OP_NET's security model.